1st Kings Chapter 1

 Modern: Yōʼav, the son of Zeruiah, was the nephew of King David and the commander of his army means ‘YHVH [is] father

-the captain of the host: but Solomonשְׁלֹמֹה
+the leader of the army: but he hasn’t invited Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here